-If dropping all classes after term has begun, student must contact the Registrar's office for complete withdrawal.

-- 2. If dropping just one class, obtain Drop/Add form (Change of Class Schedule) from the Registrar's Office. a.
+- 1. If dropping all classes after term has begun, student must contact the Registrar's office for complete withdrawal. - 2.
+If dropping just one class, obtain Drop/Add form (Change of Class Schedule) from the Registrar's Office. - a.
 Have instructor or dept. chair sign and return form to the Registrar's Office. - b.
 All refunds will be calculated according to the date the form is presented at Registrar's Office, NOT the date on form. - 3.
-A class CAN'T be dropped past the midpoint of the class
+A class CAN'T be dropped past the midpoint of the class.

 Classes meeting 4 days per week for 8 weeks

-Before 5th class meeting 100%
+Before 5th class meeting

-Before 8th class meeting 50%
+Before 8th class meeting

 Before 11th class meeting

-From 11th class meeting to midpoint NO R
+From 11th class meeting to midpoint NO REFUND

-Classes mosting A dave new work for C